kensiecodes/nft-preview-card-component-main/readme.md

 ### What I learned

 While I didn't use it, I learned about *, the all elements selector while picking through documentation.
+Will be taking note of this for future use.
 I feel my brain starting to understand the workflow of Flexbox from the markup to stylesheet.

 My major challenge in this project was figuring out the NFT :hover transition.
 Applying the image AND the color overlay seemed a little daunting at first, but I challenged myself to mess with it without doing any searching.
 After some finessing, I had my eureka moment: